apurv101/aimyable_docs/docs/overview.md

    ```json
    {"engine":"instruction_execution", "instruction":"open the email from xyz@gmail.com and save the data", "memory_key": "email_by_xyz_2341"}
    ```
-   - The email content is stored temporarily in Redis.
+   - The email content is stored temporarily in MongoDB.

 3. **Opening QuickBooks:**
    ```json